-All Armed Forces deployments are subject to the provisions of the Federal Act on the Armed Forces and the Military Administration (Act on the Armed Forces, AOA SR 510.10) and with the exception of very minor deploymentes require parliamentary approval.
+All Armed Forces deployments are subject to the provisions of the Federal Act on the Armed Forces and the Military Administration (Act on the Armed Forces, AOA SR 510.10) and with the exception of very minor deployments require parliamentary approval.
 Additionally, the open and free media, as well as the fact that the Swiss Armed Forces consist largely of conscripts, contribute to openness about deployments, which is a further element to prevent Armed Forces deployments that might serve to limit the exercise of human and political rights.
-Human Rights are also taught to Armed Forces deployment as support of the civilian authorities, the latter oversee the subsidiary deployment's legality and legitimacy.
+Human Rights are also taught to Armed Forces personnel during basic training and in the context of specialized courses.
+In the case of Armed Forces deployment as support of the civilian authorities, the latter oversee the subsidiary deployment's legality and legitimacy.
 Armed Forces personnel are - even in such cases - employed primarily for guarding and protection duties, freeing up police forces for duties where the risk of confrontation is higher.